 Hair stylist Lee Machin – who’s regularly on set for the likes of Mr Porter, L’Uomo Vogue, Numéro and L’Officiel Homme – says the biggest grooming mistake men make is “not using a hairdryer,” when really, it’s the fastest route to a “fuss-free natural look without having to overdose on hair product”.

-He advises using a blob of label m.
-Soufflé, distributing it evenly through damp hair and just using fingers to dry into your desired shape.
-A hairdryer can give more volume, a smoother texture and a longer-lasting shape that’s easier to manipulate.
+He advises using a pea-sized amount of product, distributing it evenly through damp hair and just using fingers to dry into your desired shape.
+A hairdryer can give more volume, a smoother texture and a longer-lasting hold that’s easier to manipulate.
 Drying your hair before bed will also make it easier to style in the morning.

 One of David Beckham’s preferred snippers, Tyler Johnston says, “the biggest mistake I see with men is over-styling and using hair products that give a forced stylized look.
 This seems to happen most often with wet-look styling aids.”